CrunchyData/crunchy-postgresql-manager/docs/dev-setup.md

 server host that will be configured to be used in CPM.

-Each container needs to be started with skybridge running and also have its container name set to 'cpm-servername' where servername is the server name you have given the server in the CPM server page once CPM is running.
+Each container needs to be started with skybridge running and also have its port 10001 mapped to the local host port 10001.
+CPM will attempt to communicate to each host using this port.

 For this example, I will name the CPM server, newserver.

-So, edit the sbin/run-cpmserver.sh script, and modify the server name to newserver.
+So, edit the sbin/run-cpmserver.sh script, and modify the server ip address to be that of the host you are running the CPM server upon.

 Then run the script which will create a running cpm-server named cpm-newserver.